yellowbirdwithme/tokenizer/README.md

 # What is this?

-This module allows to tokenize a string of characters.
+This module allows to tokenize a string of characters and index files.